Thermal efficiency: Heat pumps and refrigerators

 This is because when heating, the work used to run the device is converted to heat and adds to the desired effect, whereas if the desired effect is cooling the heat resulting from the input work is just an unwanted by-product.
 Sometimes, the term efficiency is used for the ratio of the achieved COP to the Carnot COP, which can not exceed 100%.

 Energy efficiency

 The 'thermal efficiency' is sometimes called the energy efficiency.
 In the United States, in everyday usage the SEER is the more common measure of energy efficiency for cooling devices, as well as for heat pumps when in their heating mode.
 For energy-conversion heating devices their peak steady-state thermal efficiency is often stated, e.g., 'this furnace is 90% efficient', but a more detailed measure of seasonal energy effectiveness is the annual fuel use efficiency (AFUE).

 Heat exchangers

+The role of a heat exchanger is to transfer heat between two mediums, so the performance of the heat exchanger is closely related to energy or thermal efficiency.
 A counter flow heat exchanger is the most efficient type of heat exchanger in transferring heat energy from one circuit to the other.
 However, for a more complete picture of heat exchanger efficiency, exergetic considerations must be taken into account.
 Thermal efficiencies of an internal combustion engine are typically higher than that of external combustion engines.